-This Tiger den meeting plan covers two of the five requirements for the Backyard Jungle Tiger adventure.
+This Tiger den meeting plan covers the requirements for the My Tiger Jungle adventure.
 The focus of this meeting is birds!

 Here are some water bottle holder projects I came across recently.
 Scouts will want to keep their water bottles with them when they can carry them in a water bottle holder they made themselves.